AdobeDocs/experience-manager-headless-adaptive-forms.en/help/enable-headless-adaptive-forms-and-core-components-on-forms-cloud-service.md

 ---
 title: Enable Headless Adaptive Forms on AEM Forms as a Cloud Service
-seo-title: Step-by-Step Guide for enabling Headless Adaptive Forms on AEM Forms as a Cloud Service
-description: Learn how to enable headless adaptive forms on AEM Forms as a Cloud Service with our step-by-step guide.
-Our tutorial walks you through the process, making it easy to enable this powerful feature for your AEM Forms environment.
+description: A step-by-step guide to enable Headless Adaptive forms in AEM Forms as a Cloud Service, simplifying setup and activation in your environment.
-seo-description: Learn how to enable headless adaptive forms on AEM Forms as a Cloud Service with our step-by-step guide.
-Our tutorial walks you through the process, making it easy to enable this powerful feature for your AEM Forms environment.
 solution: Experience Manager Forms
 feature: Adaptive Forms
 topic: Headless